AdrienChampion/induction_for_dummies/src/bmc/readme.md

 satisfiable.
 The only time actual values (and thus states) are produced in when the formula is satisfiable and we ask for a model.

-> **NB:** while generally inefficient, tools such as [TLA+] do manage to scale the explicit-state
+> While generally inefficient, tools such as [TLA+] do manage to scale the explicit-state approach
-> approach to impressively large systems.
+> to impressively large systems.
 Also, it should be noted that when such a tool manages to
 > terminate, *i.e.* compute the entire reachable state space, they are able to (dis)prove
 > properties that are much more complex than anything we will do here.
 [TLA+] for instance can
 > reason about *linear temporal logic* formulas which are far beyond the scope of these posts.